 Mary Burke Baker is a government affairs counselor in the Washington, D.C. office, where she leads the Tax Policy practice.
 Mary focuses on federal tax matters affecting businesses, including domestic and multinational corporations and all types of pass-through entities, and individuals.
-Her practice covers tax policy, tax reform, regulatory and other guidance, tax administration, and technical tax issues, with particular emphasis on corporate and pass-through issues, accounting methods, information reporting, Reports of Foreign Bank and Financial Accounts (FBAR) compliance, and emerging cryptocurrency issues.
-Since enactment of the Tax Cuts and Jobs Act (TCJA) in December 2017, Mary has particularly focused on the Opportunity Zone program and is a frequent speaker on the topic throughout the United States.
+Her practice covers tax policy, tax reform, regulatory and other guidance, tax administration, and technical tax issues.
+She advocates on behalf of clients the Congress, U.S. Department of Treasury, and Internal Revenue Service (IRS).

 Mary serves on the Board of Directors of the Real Tax Policy Group, which features biweekly sessions with top Administration and Congressional tax officials.
 She also serves on the Board of Directors of Time of Grace, an international media ministry.

-Mary also served at the IRS for more than 25 years in a variety of technical and management positions, including large case team coordinator and Manager of the Office of Tax Shelter Analysis.
-During her time with the IRS, she materially contributed to numerous IRS guidance documents, including coordinated issue papers and industry director’s directives.
+Mary also served at the IRS for more than 25 years in a variety of technical and management positions, including Manager of the Office of Tax Shelter Analysis, overseeing the IRS’s tax shelter and promoter compliance functions; Technical Advisor Manager, overseeing telecommunications, entertainment, media, gaming, sports, and high technology technical advisors; Motor Vehicle Industry Specialist, including oversight of the LIFO Issue Specialist; Large Case Team Coordinator, overseeing a team of domestic, international, engineer, employment tax and other specialists on audits of multinational companies; and Revenue Agent, examining a variety of corporate and pass-through tax returns in various industries.
+During her time with the IRS, she materially contributed to numerous IRS guidance documents, including the Internal Revenue Manual, Coordinated Issue Papers, and Industry Director’s Directives.
 While at the IRS, she received many performance awards, including District Employee of the Year.